Barrow-in-Furness: 21st century

 In a 2002 outbreak of legionellosis in the town, 172 people were reported to have caught the disease, of whom seven died.
-This made it the fourth worst outbreak in the world in terms of number of cases and sixth worst in terms of deaths.
+This made it the fourth-worst outbreak in the world in terms of number of cases and sixth worst in terms of deaths.
 The source of the bacteria was later found to be steam from a badly maintained air conditioning unit in the council-run arts centre Forum 28.
 At the conclusion of the inquest into the seven deaths, the coroner for Furness and South Cumbria criticised the council for its health and safety failings.
 In 2006, council employee Gillian Beckingham and employer Barrow Borough Council were cleared of seven charges of manslaughter.
-Beckingham, the council senior architect was fined £15,000 and the authority £125,000.
-Following the trials the contractor responsible for maintaining the plant settled a £1.5 million claim by the council for damages.
+Beckingham, the council's senior architect, was fined £15,000 and the authority £125,000.
+Following the trials, the contractor responsible for maintaining the plant settled a £1.5 million claim by the council for damages.
 The borough council was the first public body in the country to face corporate manslaughter charges.

 2006 saw the construction of Barrow Offshore Wind Farm, which has acted as a catalyst for further investment in offshore renewable energy.
 Ormonde Wind Farm and Walney Wind Farm followed in 2011, the latter of which became the largest offshore wind farm in the world.
 The three wind farms are located west of Walney Island and are operated primarily by Ørsted (company), contain a total of 162 turbines and have a combined nameplate capacity of 607 MW, providing energy for well over half a million homes.
-West of Duddon Sands Wind Farm was commissioned in 2014 while Walney was extended in 2018 to again become the world's largest such offshore facility.
+West of Duddon Sands Wind Farm was commissioned in 2014, while Walney was extended in 2018 to again become the world's largest such offshore facility.